 A supinated foot is very rigid with limited flexibility and a noticeably higher arch.
 This foot pattern may be referred to as a curved foot and perform better with a curved lasted shoe.
 Curved lasted shoes are more flexible allowing a rigid, higher arched foot to move better throughout the gait cycle.

-Feet that have normal appearing arches while standing and walking usually do best with a shoe that spits the difference between straight and curved.
+Feet that have normal-appearing arches while standing and walking usually do best with a shoe that spits the difference between straight and curved.
 These are referred to as shoes that have a semi-curved last.

 Take your time when shopping for the right shoe and try on multiple pairs.
 Once you identify the general shape and foot type you have, you’ll be able to more consistently find the best shoe for your feet.
 Keep in mind that merely buying a new pair of shoes won’t cure a foot problem.
-If you are currently suffering with a foot pain condition, you should consider getting your feet evaluated for a misalignment problem during your next visit.
+If you are currently suffering from a foot pain condition, you should consider getting your feet evaluated for a misalignment problem during your next visit.

 Chiropractic adjustments to your feet can correct the underlying misalignment pattern allowing you to stand, walk and run more comfortably.
 A good pair of shoes will then aid in providing ample support for your newly adjusted feet.